alhajee/ckan/doc/theming/javascript.rst

       :language: javascript

-   This bit of |javascript| calls the ``ckan.module()`` function to register a new JavaScript module with CKAN. ``ckan.module()`` takes two arguments: the name of the module being registered (``'example_theme_popover'`` in this example) and a function that returns the module itself.
+   This bit of |javascript| calls the ``ckan.module()`` function to register a new JavaScript module with FMLD. ``ckan.module()`` takes two arguments: the name of the module being registered (``'example_theme_popover'`` in this example) and a function that returns the module itself.
 The function takes two arguments, which we'll look at later.
 The module is just a |javascript|
-   object with a single attribute, ``initialize``, whose value is a function that CKAN will call to initialize the module.
+   object with a single attribute, ``initialize``, whose value is a function that FMLD will call to initialize the module.
 In this example, the initialize function just prints out a confirmation message - this
    |javascript| module doesn't do anything interesting yet.